fourMs/MGT-python/musicalgestures/documentation/_motionvideo.md

 - `unit` _str, optional_ - Unit in QoM plot.
 Accepted values are 'seconds' or 'samples'.
 Defaults to 'seconds'.
 - `equalize_motiongram` _bool, optional_ - If True, converts the motiongrams to hsv-color space and flattens the value channel (v).
 Defaults to True.
 - `save_plot` _bool, optional_ - If True, outputs motion-plot.
 Defaults to True.
+- `plot_title` _str, optional_ - Optionally add title to the plot.
+Defaults to None, which uses the file name as a title.
 - `save_data` _bool, optional_ - If True, outputs motion-data.
 Defaults to True.
   data_format (str or list, optional): Specifies format of motion-data.
 Accepted values are 'csv', 'tsv' and 'txt'.
 For multiple output formats, use list, eg. ['csv', 'txt'].
 Defaults to 'csv'.
 - `save_motiongrams` _bool, optional_ - If True, outputs motiongrams.
 Defaults to True.